 Every study supporting major policy issues and initiatives having to do with Human Services, community resiliency, and economic development in the last two decades has cited the necessity of effective, efficient and accessible public transportation in order to achieve policy goals from the federal level down to the local level.
 In the past few years this focus has been included as part of the 'Social Determinants of Health' issue (SDH).
 In fact, Governor Cuomo established a Bureau of Social Determinants of Health in 2017 to focus on such issues.
-Preventative care and disease management participation, workforce mobility, advanced education opportunities, community integration of the disabled and veteran populations, and preventing elderly isolation are just a few of the policy initiatives in response to the SDH and Olmstead, that require robust coordinated public transportation as one of the top three interventions necessary to address SDH issues.
+Preventative care and disease management participation, workforce mobility, advanced education opportunities, community integration of the disabled and veteran populations, and preventing elderly isolation are just a few of the policy initiatives in response to the SDH and Olmstead, that require robust coordinated public transportation systems in order to be successful.
+This is why healthcare experts have identified transportation as one of the top three interventions necessary to address SDH issues.